launchflow/buildflow-docs/docs/io-connectors/gcp_pubsub.md

 **PubSub** refers to Google's Pub/Sub service.
 It is a **streaming** source connector.

 Messages are sent to the processor 1 at a time.
-If you need to emit mulitple outputs, you should return an interable (list, generator, etc.)
+If you need to emit mulitple outputs, you should return an iterable (list, generator, etc.)

 ## Source Output Type